Law of the iterated logarithm for supercritical non-local spatial branching processes

 \subsection{Outline of the paper and strategy for proofs}

 There are three sections in the remainder of this paper.

 Section \ref{S2} provides some preliminary convergence results.
-In Section \ref{S2.1}, we first recall a law of large numbers for spatial branching processes, and then investigate the long time behaviour of the variance of martingales.
-In Section \ref{S2.2}, we establish an almost sure convergence result for the martingale difference $W_{t+s}(\lambda,g)-W_{t}(\lambda,g)$ as $t$ goes to infinity, see Proposition \ref{lem3.5}.
-The proof contains two main steps: The fist step is to prove the convergence along lattice times (Lemma \ref{lem3.4}).
+In Section \ref{S2.1}, we first investigate the long time behaviour of the variance of martingales, and then establish a law of large numbers for spatial branching processes.
+In Section \ref{S2.2}, we establish an almost sure convergence result for the martingale difference $W_{t+s}(\lambda,g)-W_{t}(\lambda,g)$ as $t$ goes to infinity, as stated in Proposition \ref{lem3.5}.
+The proof contains two main steps: The first step is to prove the convergence along lattice times (Lemma \ref{lem3.4}).
 Key to the proof is a refined bound of the maximum difference between the distribution of the normalized martingale difference and a standard normal distribution.
 In the proof of Lemma \ref{lem3.4}, the reader will see a fundamental difference between the approaches we take for superprocesses and BMPs.
 This is due to the way in which we obtain the desired bound.
 For a BMP, by the branching property we can write $X_{t+s}=\sum_{i=1}^{N_{t}}X^{(i),t}_{s}$, where $X^{(i),t}_{s}$ denotes the BMP starting from the $i$-th particle alive at time $t$.
-Thus, conditionally on $X_{t}$, $W_{t+s}(\lambda,g)-W_{t}(\lambda,g)$ can be viewed as a sum of a finite number of independent random variables, which allows us to use the Berry-Esseen bound.
+Thus, conditionally on $X_{t}$, $W_{t+s}(\lambda,g)-W_{t}(\lambda,g)$ can be viewed as a sum of a finite number of independent random variables, which allows us to use the Berry--Esseen bound.
 In the case of superprocesses, no such particle representation exists.
-We turn instead to a L\'{e}vy-Khintchine type representation of the log-Laplace functional, and use Lemma \ref{lemA.3} to measure how close the distribution of the normalized martingale difference is to a standard normal distribution.
+We turn instead to a L\'{e}vy--Khintchine type representation of the log-Laplace functional, and use Lemma \ref{lemA.3} to measure how close the distribution of the normalized martingale difference is to a standard normal distribution.
 The second step is to pass the limit to continuous time.
 This is achieved via Asmussen and Hering's martingale inequality, see \eqref{them3.0} below.